30 Years of Advancing Health Equity

 Think Cultural Health

-The HHS Office of Minority Health launches Think Cultural Health, a website featuring information, continuing education opportunities, resources, and more for health and health care professionals to learn about culturally and linguistically appropriate services, or CLAS.
+HHS OMH launches Think Cultural Health, a website featuring information, continuing education opportunities, resources, and more for health and health care professionals to learn about culturally and linguistically appropriate services, or CLAS.
 Think Cultural Health is dedicated to advancing health equity at every point of contact and promoting culturally and linguistically appropriate services.

 -